-- 8.1. student discusses how uncontrolled stress can affect their life and their law enforcement career. - 8.2. student explains critical incident stress, acute stress, and chronic stress and the effects that each can have on a person in the short and long term. - 8.3. student identifies general causes of stress and stressers specific to law enforcement. - 8.4. student discusses how major transitions and life events can cause stress. - 8.5. student assesses various ways to manage stress. - 8.6. student explains why finding ways to enjoy life and relax are important and identifies how they will continue to do these things throughout their career.
+- 8.1. you discuss how uncontrolled stress can affect their life and their law enforcement career. - 8.2. you explain critical incident stress, acute stress, and chronic stress and the effects that each can have on a person in the short and long term. - 8.3. you identify general causes of stress and stressers specific to law enforcement. - 8.4. you discuss how major transitions and life events can cause stress. - 8.5. you assess various ways to manage stress. - 8.6. you explain why finding ways to enjoy life and relax are important and identify how they will continue to do these things throughout their career.